LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/setup.rst

 -----------------

 IntelliJ is an **integrated development environment (IDE)**.
 An IDE is like a text editor on steroids.
-It's a program to not only write and edit your code, but an IDE can also contain many other features to enhance the coding experience.
+It not only allows you to write and edit code, but also contains many features that enhance the coding experience.
 IntelliJ offers code completion hints, debugging, and even it's own compiler.
 We'll be using it throughout this course, so it's time to get familiar with some of the basics.